-- A. Each computer site will be designated as one of the following: public, private, limited access. - 1.
-Public Sites
+A. Each computer site will be designated as one of the following: public, private, limited access.

+1. Public Sites

 Computers in such areas as labs, library and classrooms will generally be considered as part of a public site.
 As such, any Parkland employee and legally enrolled student may access these computers and use them in accordance with the guidelines detailed in the Computer Usage Policy.
 No data, software, or configuration will be considered as private or permanent on a public site machine.
 No one may install or remove software on a public site machine without prior approval by the person designated as responsible for the public site in question and without prior notification of the Campus Technologies department.
-Any significant modification of software, hardware, or system configuration by Campus Technologies personnel must first be approved by the person designated as responsible for the public site computers be used to copy software illegally.
+Any significant modification of software, hardware, or system configuration by Campus Technologies personnel must first be approved by the person designated as responsible for the public site in question.
+Under no circumstances will public site computers be used to copy software illegally.